tmbumaths/python-workshop/docs/quickstart-python.md

 **Running a simple program**
 In order to run a simple python program and test the installation please follow these stpes

-1. Open the terminal
+1. Open the spyder app
-2. Type `python`
+2. Type `python("hello world!)`
-3. You can see python running in the terminal.
+3. You can see `hello world` printed in output window.